Transport-for-the-North/caf.van/docs/source/usage/methodology.rst

 annual matrices (for each model segment) by the period factor provided for each of the given time periods.
-The time period factors should be provided separately to respect the different time profiles for each of the model segments, the factors are provided in the :ref:`van parameters spreadsheet`.
+The time period factors should be provided separately to respect the different time profiles for each of the model segments, the factors are provided in the :ref:`usage/inputs:van parameters spreadsheet`.